onflow/random-coin-toss/README.md

 To achieve non-revertible randomness, the contract should be structured to resolve in two phases:

-1. Commit - Caller commits to the resolution of their bet with some yet unknown source of randomness (i.e. in the future)
+1. **Commit** - Caller commits to the resolution of their bet with some yet unknown source of randomness (i.e. in the future)
-2. Reveal - Caller can then resolve the result of their bet once the source of randomness is available in the `RandomBeaconHistory` with a separate transaction.
+2. **Reveal** - Caller can then resolve the result of their bet once the source of randomness is available in the `RandomBeaconHistory` with a separate transaction.
-   From a technical perspective, this could also be called "resolving transaction", because the transaction simply executes the smart contract with the locked-in inputs, whose output all parties committed to accept in the previous phase.
+  From a technical perspective, this could also be called a "resolving transaction", because the transaction simply executes the smart contract with the locked-in inputs, whose output all parties committed to accept in the previous phase.

 Though a caller could still condition the revealing transaction on the coin flip result, all the inputs influencing the bet's outcome have already been fixed (the source of randomness being the last one that is only generated after the commit transaction concluded).